 Follow all directions on the product package unless otherwise directed by your doctor.
-If you are uncertain about any of the information, consult your doctor or pharmacist.
+If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth, usually at bedtime with a full glass (8 ounces or 240 milliliters) of water or juice, or as directed by your doctor.
 The dosage is based on your medical condition and response to therapy.
 Decrease your dose or stop taking this medication if you develop diarrhea.